pkp/pkp-docs/admin-guide/en/email.md

 ## **Primary and Technical Contacts**

-All PKP applications require that a primary and technical contact are configured under Setup for proper  daily operations.
-This has to be done for every journal, press or conference on the system.
+All PKP applications require that primary and technical contacts are configured under Setup for proper daily operations.
+This is required for every journal, press, or conference on the system.
 In OJS 2.x, this can be done under _Setup Step 1_.
 In OCS 2.x, this can be done under _Website Management Step 1_.
 IN OJS/OMP 3.x, this can be done under _Settings &gt; Journal &gt; Contact_.

 ## **Sending Mail**